JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 ## Note on EM datasets: hemibrain vs. VNC

-colormipsearch and colormipsearch-scripts were initially developed to run color depth searches for LM images against the hemibrain EM dataset (and vice versa).
+`colormipsearch` and `neuronbridge-precompute` were initially developed to run color depth searches for LM images against the hemibrain EM dataset (and vice versa).
 It can be used for VNC as well, but hasn't been as yet.

 In general, to do so, everything would be very similar.
 You could either (a) duplicate all the scripts and files with (say) a prefix of "vnc-" and run it in parallel.
 Hemibrain data is stored in a "brain" subdir, and you'd want to segregate the vnc in a "vnc" subdirectory.